A Head Start to a Great Smile

 Learn More at Your Free Consultation

-If your child has a dental issue, please contact us by setting up a free, no-pressure consultation at our office in Hamden.
+If your child has a dental issue, please contact us by setting up a free, no-pressure consultation at our offices in Hamden and North Haven.

 We can talk about your child's orthodontic options and Dr. Desai will create a treatment plan customized to your child's needs if he thinks your child will benefit.